Olympic fallout: postponement will upend other major events

-The expected yet stunning decision Tuesday to postpone the 2020 Summer Olympics because of the coronavirus could have a ripple affect on other major events, most notably the world championships for track and swimming.
+The expected yet stunning decision Tuesday to postpone the 2020 Summer Olympics because of the coronavirus could have a ripple effect on other major events, most notably the world championships for track and swimming.

 While the International Olympic Committee has yet to set a new date for the Tokyo Games other than "not later than summer 2021," the revised calendar undoubtedly will heavily impact two of the event's biggest sports.

 The 2021 world athletics championships are scheduled for next summer in Eugene, Oregon, which is constructing a new stadium that will seat 30,000 on the site of historic Hayward Field.
-The next world aquatics championships are set for roughly the same time in Fukuoko, Japan.
+The next world aquatics championships are set for roughly the same time in Fukuoka, Japan.

 Paul Doyle, one of track and field's most influential agents, believes the track worlds should be postponed until the summer of 2022, in the midst of what is essentially an off year for the sport.